Game Preview: Orlando Solar Bears vs. Worcester Railers

 WATCH: ECHL.TV

-TODAY:Â The Solar Bears (21-23-5-1) take on the expansion Worcester Railers (21-20-4-2) for the first time in franchise history.
-The Railers are the ECHL affiliate of the New York Islanders, and make their trip to Orlando with several players contracted through New York and the club's AHL affiliate, the Bridgeport Sound Tigers.
-Worcester has won six of its last eight games.

-PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, four points ahead of fifth-place Greenville, which is in action tonight against Manchester and have one game in hand on the Solar Bears.
-Orlando is also seven points back of third-place Atlanta, with three games in hand on the Gladiators.
+PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, six points ahead of fifth-place Greenville, who have one game in hand on the Solar Bears.
+Orlando is also five points back of third-place Atlanta, with two games in hand on the Gladiators.
+Both the Swamp Rabbits and Gladiators are in action tonight.

+MONFREDO OVER POINT PER GAME IN FEBRUARY:Â Since the start of the month, defenseman Mike Monfredo has been on an offensive tear for the Solar Bears.
+The veteran blueliner is tied with forward J.J.
+Piccinich for the team scoring lead in February with eight points (1g-7a) in seven games, and has also logged a +3 rating.

+PUCKS TO THE NET: The Solar Bears' 42 shots on goal in Thursday night's game gave Orlando its third consecutive game with 40+ shots on goal.
+This marks the longest such streak for the Solar Bears this season; Orlando sits eighth in the league and fourth in the Eastern Conference with 33.45 shots on goal per game.

-SPECIAL TEAMS BATTLE: The Solar Bears can take advantage of a Worcester power play unit that has struggled in particular on the road this season.
-The Railers have gone nine straight games on the road without a goal on the man advantage - their last road power-play goal came in Worcester's 4-3 win at Adirondack on Dec.
+PK LOOKS TO CONTINUE STRONG PLAY: The Solar Bears did a solid job of limiting Worcester's chances on the power play in Thursday's win.
+The Railers have now gone 10 straight games on the road without a goal on the man advantage - their last road power-play goal came in Worcester's 4-3 win at Adirondack on Dec.
 15.

-FAMILIAR FACE:Â The Railers possess one player on their roster with ties to the Solar Bears in goaltender Mitch Gillam.
-Gillam joined Orlando down the stretch last season after completing his collegiate career at Cornell University.
-The rookie has posted an 8-10-0 record this season for Worcester with a 2.71 goals-against average and a .901 save percentage.

-BEREHOWSKY ONE WIN FROM HISTORY:Â Solar Bears head coach Drake Berehowsky only needs one more victory to pass Vince Williams for sole possession of the most coaching wins in ECHL Solar Bears history.
-With an 80-81-22 record over 183 games, Berehowsky has already coached the most games in franchise history.

 STREAKS: